Lag Operator SSMs: A Geometric Framework for Structured State Space Modeling: CONTINUOUS-TIME ORIGINS OF STRUCTURED SSMS

 However, the HiPPO derivation is a multi-stage, intricate process.
 First, a signal's history is approximated continuously using orthonormal polynomials under a chosen measure.
 Second, an ODE is derived to govern the evolution of the approximation coefficients, a step that can involve complex calculus with time-varying measures and basis functions.
 Finally, the resulting continuous-time system must be discretized to yield a practical, discrete-time recurrence.
-This multi-step pipeline, while powerful, obscures the direct geometric connection between the signal history and the final state update.
-Our work builds directly on this insight, proposing a general framework where time warping is not a post-hoc justification, but the central, first-principles mechanism for constructing the SSM recurrence.
+This multi-step pipeline, while elegant and robust, obscures the direct geometric connection between the signal history and the final state update.
+Our work builds directly on this insight, proposing a general framework where time warping and discretization are not a post-hoc justification, but the central, first-principles mechanism for constructing the SSM recurrence.